 Allergic rhinitis tends to run in families.
 If one or both parents have allergic rhinitis, there is a high likelihood that their children will also have allergic rhinitis.
 People with allergic rhinitis have an increased risk of developing asthma and other allergies.
-They are also at risk for developing sinusitis, sleep disorders (including snoring and sleep apnea), nasal polyps, and ear infections.
+They are also at risk for developing sinusitis, sleep disorders (including snoring), nasal polyps, and ear infections.

 Common symptoms of allergic rhinitis include:

-Home remedies for allergic rhinitis include nasal washes with a saline solution.
+Home remedies for allergic rhinitis include nasal washes with saline solution.
 Many different over-the-counter and prescription drugs are used to treat allergic rhinitis.
-These medications include oral and nasal antihistamines, corticosteroid nasal sprays, cromolyn, leukotriene antagonists such as montelukast (Singulair), and decongestants.
-Many of these drugs have side effects.
-Immunotherapy (“allergy shots”) may also be an option for some patients.
+First-line medications include corticosteroid nasal sprays and oral antihistamines.
+Immunotherapy (allergy shots or under-the-tongue tablets) may also be an option for some people.

 In addition to avoiding exposure to allergy triggers, people with allergic rhinitis can take precautions to control their environment.
-These measures include washing animals weekly, using vacuum cleaners and air conditioners with high efficiency particulate air (HEPA) filters, frequent washing of bedding and curtains, reducing humidity in the house, and removing sources of mold.
+These measures include bathing pets weekly, using vacuum cleaners and air conditioners with high-efficiency particulate air (HEPA) filters, frequent washing of bedding and curtains, reducing humidity in the house, and removing sources of mold.

 Seasonal allergic rhinitis occurs only during periods of intense airborne pollen or spores.
 It is commonly, although inaccurately, called hay fever.
 No fever accompanies this condition, and the allergic response is not dependent on hay.
 In general, triggers of seasonal allergy in the U.S. include: